Thursday, August 27, 2020

 (Aaron Newcomer via Wikimedia Commons)

-As soon as he heard the explosion, Charles M. Atwood knew one of his greatest fears was realized.
+As soon as he heard the explosion, Charles M. Atwood knew his greatest fear had been realized.

 “There goes Leet's cartridge factory,” the young man said to himself.
 Then he sprinted from his boarding house toward his former place of employment blocks away, in the heart of Springfield, Mass.